patricia32/react-project/README.md

 ---

 ## Setup
-Clone the repository, install dependencies with `npm install`, and run the application locally using `npm run dev` (or `npm start` if using Create React App).
+Clone the repository, you can find backend code [here](https://github.com/tonymihut/rw-api),  install dependencies with `npm install`, and run the application locally using `npm run dev` (or `npm start` if using Create React App).
 Open the application in your browser at `http://localhost:5173` (port may vary depending on your setup).

 ---